It’s Tax Time!

 First, we are attorneys; we are not accountants or even tax preparers.
 We strongly suggest you talk to the experts to make sure your tax returns are filed properly.

-Child dependency and credits
+Child Dependency and Credits

 The IRS code provides that the custodial parent – the one who has the child for more than half the time – may claim a minor child as a dependent and will also receive the child tax credit.
 With the arrival of the Tax Cuts and Jobs Act (TCJA), the custodial parent will receive a $2,000 tax credit per child.
 Sometimes parents will agree, or a judge will order that the non-custodial parent may claim one or more children as a dependent.
 If that’s the case, you’ll find such a provision in your divorce judgment or court order.
 If you are the non-custodial parent and you are allowed to claim one or more children on your tax return, your ex will need to sign form 8322.
 Ask for the signature as soon as possible because filing a motion to ensure compliance or requiring your ex-spouse to amend his or her tax filings will likely be time consuming and costly.

-Daycare expenses
+Daycare Expenses

 Only the custodial parent can claim daycare expenses for a child under the age of 13 – even if a court order provides that the non-custodial parent may claim the child as a dependent.